Sara Davis Buechner: Career

-Buechner was born in Baltimore, Maryland, where she studied with Veronika Wolf Cohen, Reynaldo Reyes, and Mieczyslaw Münz.
-She attended the Juilliard School as a pupil of Czech pianist Rudolf Firkusny and later worked with both Byron Janis and Paul Badura-Skoda.
-In her twenties, she won major prizes at the Queen Elisabeth of Belgium International Piano Competition (1983), the Leeds International Piano Competition (1984), the Tchaikovsky International Piano Competition (6th prize, bronze medal 1986), and the Gina Bachauer International Piano Competition (1984, gold medal).
-Her 1984, debut at the 92nd Street Y in New York City received a glowing review in The New York Times, and she has had an active performance career since that time.
+In her twenties, Buechner won major prizes at the Queen Elisabeth of Belgium International Piano Competition (1983), the Leeds International Piano Competition (1984), the Tchaikovsky International Piano Competition (bronze medal 1986), and the Gina Bachauer International Piano Competition (1984, gold medal).
+Her 1984 debut at the 92nd Street Y in New York City received a glowing review in The New York Times, and she has had an active performance career since that time.

-Buechner has been on the piano faculty at Temple University since 2016, and had previously served on the faculties of the University of British Columbia, the Manhattan School of Music and New York University.
+Buechner holds the German Diez Memorial Piano Chair of the Greenwich House Music School in New York City.
+She has been a professor of piano at Temple University since 2016, and previously served on the faculties of the University of British Columbia, the Manhattan School of Music and New York University.
 She was also an honorary Professor of the University of Shanghai from 2013 to 2016.
 She has edited books and music scores for Dover Publications, where she was chief music editor from 2009 to 2012.

-Buechner is transgender, and has given talks and written about her experience as a role model for the LGBTQ community.
-Buechner wrote about her life experiences in a 2013 article in The New York Times.

-Buechner has performed with different orchestras with an active repertoire of more than 100 concertos, and has given master classes on four continents.
+Buechner has performed with numerous major orchestras throughout North and South America, Asia, and Europe, with an active repertoire of more than 100 concerti, and has given master classes on four continents.

 Buechner is a Yamaha Artist, and has made many recordings for the Disklavier player system.

+Personal life

+A proud transgender woman, Buechner has given talks and written candidly about her journey of transition and her role as an advocate and role model within the LGBTQ community.
+In a 2013 New York Times article, Buechner openly shared her deeply personal experience of transitioning from male to female and reflected on the challenges and transformations that shaped both her identity and her musical career.